Best curved monitors for gaming in 2024: These are the bendy displays I'd immerse myself in

 What do I need to consider when buying a curved gaming monitor?

-If you're considering ditching your flat screen lifestyle for all-encompassing visuals, there are a few things to consider.
+If you're considering ditching your flat-screen lifestyle for all-encompassing visuals, there are a few things to consider.
 First off, the three Rs: resolution, refresh rate, and response time.

 Higher resolution means more load on your graphics card but more detailed images.
 A higher refresh rate means speedier visuals.
 And response time can be useful for bolstering your in-game reflexes.

-The final consideration is curvature.
+The final consideration is curvature: See below.

 What level of monitor curvature should I choose?

 Your panel's curvature, or curve radius, is key to your viewing experience.
 Most curved panels are rated across a range: roughly 4000R to 1500R.
 The lower the number, the higher the curvature of the panel.
-This is one of the reasons the Samsung Odyssey G9's 1000R curve is so surprising—it has a much tighter curve than anything else out there.

 The distance you sit from your monitor will also help you choose which curvature is ideal for you.
 You'll generally find gaming monitors around the 1800R mark, right in the sweet spot for desktop gaming.
 A more pronounced curve, viewed at a greater distance, could negatively impact viewing angles and your overall experience.